Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Appendix: Some Examples

 Since $\delta_x$ is equivariant for the stabilizer $H_x\subset H$ of $x$, so is $\mathcal F(\delta_x)$.
 On the dense open set $B(x,y)\neq 0$, the generic $H_x$-orbits in $C$ are cut out by the single invariant $t=B(x,y)$.
 Thus, on this open set, the $H_x$-equivariant local solutions of the transformed system depend only on $t$.
 Let us write down the differential equation satisfied by $f(t)$.
 Because $f$ only depends upon $t=y_k$, we have $\Delta f=0,\; Ef=t f'(t),\; \frac{\partial f}{\partial y_k}=f'(t)$, so the equation $(\mathfrak X_1-1)f=0$ becomes $\bigl((E+k-1)\partial_{y_k}-1\bigr)f=0$, that is,

 In the classical analytic setting, this is a Bessel-type equation.
-Thus generically the solutions of the $\mathcal{D}$-module $\mathcal F(\delta_x)$ look like Bessel functions in the invariant $B(x,y)$. \cite{Kobayashi:Mano} explain how the $L^2$ quadric Fourier transform is given by an integral kernel on $C \times C$; the kenel is generically a Bessel distribution pulled back along the the bilinear form $B: C \times C \to \A^1$.
-We see that the same holds from the $\mathcal{D}$-module perspective.\footnote{There is also an $\ell$-adic analogue of this Bessel-Kernel, using Kloosterman sheaves, see \cite{slippernormalized}.}
+Thus generically the solutions of the $\mathcal{D}$-module $\mathcal F(\delta_x)$ look like Bessel functions in the invariant $B(x,y)$.
+Kobayashi and Mano explain how the $L^2$ quadric Fourier transform is given by an integral kernel on $C \times C$; the kernel is generically a Bessel distribution pulled back along the bilinear form $B: C \times C \to \A^1$ \cite{Kobayashi:Mano}.
+We see that the same holds from the $\mathcal{D}$-module perspective.\footnote{There is also an $\ell$-adic analogue of this Bessel kernel, using Kloosterman sheaves; see \cite{slippernormalized}.}

-Now consider the harmonic transform $F(\delta_x)$.
-On the standard big cell $V$, with coordinates $v$, it is the rank-one algebraic connection generated by a section $s_x$ satisfying
+Now consider the harmonic transform $F(\delta_x)$.\footnote{From the physicists' point of view, this is analogous to a ``hard," or ``ultra-violet," photon state.} On the standard big cell $V$, with coordinates $v$, it is the rank-one algebraic connection generated by a section $s_x$ satisfying

 The ``solution" to this differential equation will be an exponential function